VandorpKe/AI-CoordinatedMovement/README.md

 ### Navigation

 Unity has a built in navigation mesh that you can bake on you world.
+This navigation mesh will be used to easily guide the units around the field.
+This is ofcourse just a simple solution, as it will bring some problems forth.

+As we are moving as a group to a certain destination, it is not possible for all units to reach this goal destination.
+They will try to overlap and push the units to reach their destination, but that is also the destination of the other units in that group.
+This is one of the problems that we will try to solve.